Japan and World War II

 This is an informal site.
 I am not doing a thesis or anything like that.
 I examine literally hundreds of books (as is shown in my reviews) and thousands of pages of documents to find information for this site.

 I don't record what exact book or page any particular section of information comes from.
+Nor do I write down what source and what page I have used photos from.
 My attempt is to examine lots of sources of information and then, holistically, boil these down to basic information that I then put on my website.

 Below are some of the specific sources I consulted for my work on these web pages.
 Can I tell you where a specific image on a specific page came from?
 Probably not.
 As I noted above, this was just an informal research project for me and is not related to any specific academic purpose other than my own interest in the subject.